-CISOs and security professionals often refer to Virtual Desktop Infrastructure (VDI) and other “remote application” solutions as security barriers that hackers have a hard time bypassing.
+CISOs and security professionals often refer to Virtual Desktop Infrastructure (VDI) (made popular by VMWare & Citrix) and other “remote application” solutions as security barriers that hackers have a hard time bypassing.
 That’s a myth, and here’s why.

-These uses of VDI pose only a minor hurdle to determined cyber-criminals.
-An employee using a thin client to connect to a remote VDI desktop running Windows is not better off security-wise than any other Windows laptop user.
-The remote Windows desktop is still exposed to a variety of standard attack vectors, including email, web, external media, user-installed applications, and many others.
+These virtualization efforts pose only a minor hurdle to determined cyber-criminals.
+An employee using a thin client to connect to a remote VDI environment running Windows is not better off security-wise than any other Windows laptop user.
+The remote Windows desktop is still exposed to a variety of standard malware and attack vectors, including email, web, external media, user-installed applications, and many others.

 Preventing clipboard operations between the user’s personal laptop and the remote VDI desktop doesn’t really help.
 Attackers can stealthily and instantly send an entire script via emulated keystrokes and then launch the script on the remote VDI desktop.
 From there, the way to complete control of the VDI desktop is short.
 This kind of attack doesn’t require any zero-day vulnerability and can be executed by any determined attacker.